ansible/ansible/docs/docsite/rst/user_guide/intro_patterns.rst

     - name: restart webservers
       hosts: webservers

 Since you often want to run a command or playbook against multiple hosts at once, patterns often refer to inventory groups.
-Both the ad-hoc command and the playbook above will execute against all machines in the ``webservers`` group.
+Both the ad hoc command and the playbook above will execute against all machines in the ``webservers`` group.

 .. _common_patterns: